-The staff at The Ranch is lead by Director of Instruction Rickey Sullivan and includes Head Golf Professional Greg Boyette, First Assistant Chase Adams and PGA apprentice professional Matthew Appleby.
+The staff at The Ranch is lead by Director of Instruction Rickey Sullivan and includes Head Golf Professional Greg Boyette, and PGA apprentice professional Matthew Appleby.

 The teaching professionals at The Ranch at Bulls Bay aim to meet one goal – to maximize the golf skills of their students.
 But unlike the instructors at many golf schools and boutique golf academies, the staff professionals at The Ranch do not teach the same “method” to every student.